fwade0572/fwade0572.github.io/Projects/Project One/project_summary.md

 Progress Notes:

-I could not upload the original cleaned dataset as it was too bug, so I uploaded a smaller version of it.
+I could not upload the original cleaned dataset as it was too big, so I uploaded a smaller version of it.
 For those who would like to see its original file, please contact me.